-A dangerous prescription drug is one whose potential risks outweigh its possible benefits to the consumer.
-With the sheer number of pharmaceutical drugs on the market, the odds dictate that at least a portion of them will be defective or unreasonably dangerous.
+A defective prescription drug or over-the-counter medication is one whose potential risks outweigh its possible benefits to the consumer.
+With the sheer number of pharmaceutical drugs on the market, the odds dictate that at least some will be defective or unreasonably dangerous.

-The most frequent type of defect found in prescription drugs is when the manufacturer fails to warn consumers of the possible dangers the drug poses.
+The most frequent defect found in prescription drugs is when the manufacturer fails to warn consumers of the drug’s possible dangers.

-A manufacturer may also face liability if it downplays or minimizes of a danger or side effect posed by the prescription drug, or markets the prescription drug for “off-label” uses.
-This is when the manufacturer persuades physicians to prescribe the drug for non FDA-approved purposes.
+A manufacturer may also be liable if it downplays or minimizes a danger or side effect of the prescription drug or markets it for improper “off-label” uses.
+This is when the manufacturer persuades physicians to prescribe the medication for non-FDA-approved purposes.

-Doyle APC attorneys have been involved in the litigation of numerous defective pharmaceuticals and are currently investigating the following prescription drugs:
+Doyle APC attorneys have been involved in numerous lawsuits over defective prescription drugs and are currently accepting cases involving:

-If you or a family member was injured while taking one of these prescription drugs, please contact us for a free consultation.
+If you or a family member suffered an injury while taking a prescription or over-the-counter drug, please get in touch with us for a free case review.